Bull Terriers are loveable, playful and strong, like a bull in a China shop!

 A highly energetic breed, Bull Terriers are known to cause a huge amount of chaos in a short time, while having fun about it, sporting a huge grin on their face.
 They do have slightly higher needs than other breeds, but once you’ve shared your life with a Bull Terrier, you’ll be forever smitten!

-While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique. just like people, each dog comes with their own distinct personality, quirks, and characteristics!
+While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique.
+Just like people, each dog comes with their own distinct personality, quirks, and characteristics!

 This breed is incredibly affectionate towards people, they just want to be with you all the time and get up in your personal space.
 They don’t give gentle snuggles, they put the same strength and enthusiasm into everything they do.
-Once you have spent the evening chilling on the sofa with a Bull Terrier, you will realise there are few breeds that offer such an experience!
+Once you have spent the evening chilling on the sofa with a Bull Terrier, you will realise few breeds offer such an experience!

-Bull Terriers are very playful, if you also consider the games they like to be fun for you too!
+Bull Terriers are very playful if you also consider the games they like to be fun for you too!
 They enjoy tug-of-war and often they want to play wrestling games.
 They’re not known to play a nice game of ‘fetch’ in the garden.

 We consider these to be ‘competition style games’, so it’s best to encourage manners and self-control from a young age.